EMIR & LEI Information

 • Select one of the options below and click Continue:

-• Enter the Legal Entity Reference Data and click Continue.
+• Enter the required Legal Entity Reference Data and click Continue.

-• After filling out the Legal Entity Reference Data sign the letter of authorization by typing your name and clicking Continue.
+• Once the Legal Entity Reference Data has been completed, sign the Letter of Authorization by typing your name and clicking Continue.

 • Enter the Legal Entity Reference Data.

-• Select whether to delegate your EMIR reporting to IBKR.
+• Indicate whether you would like to delegate your EMIR reporting to IBKR.

 • Select counterparty type and click Continue.